 Oversight of Matters Required in Annual Proxy Statement Report

-• The Committee shall prepare the report required by the rules of the Securities and Exchange Commission to be included in the Company’s annual proxy statement.
+- The Committee shall prepare the audit committee report required by the rules of the Securities and Exchange Commission to be included in the Company’s annual proxy statement.

 Additional Committee Action

-• The Committee shall, as it determines necessary to carry out its duties, obtain advice and assistance from outside legal, accounting, or other advisors.
-The Company shall provide funding for such Committee actions and for compensation of any external auditor engaged by the Committee and for ordinary administrative expenses of the Committee.
+- The Committee shall, as it determines necessary to carry out its duties, have the authority to engage and obtain advice and assistance from outside legal, accounting, or other advisors.
+The Company shall provide funding, as determined by the Committee, for such Committee actions and for compensation of any external auditor or any other advisor engaged by the Committee and for ordinary administrative expenses of the Committee.

 Reports to the Audit / Finance Committee

-• The Committee shall review reports from management and/or the independent auditor with respect to (1) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company’s selection or application of accounting principles, and (2) the effect of regulatory and accounting initiatives on the financial statements of the Company.
+- The Committee shall review reports from management and/or the independent auditor with respect to (1) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company’s selection or application of accounting principles, and major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted in light of material control deficiencies, (2) analyses setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements, and (3) the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the Company.

-- The Committee shall review reports from management with respect to significant enterprise-wide risks facing the Company, including, but not limited to financial risks such as derivative and treasury risks and associated regulatory requirements, and operational risks, and how such risks are being identified and managed by the Company.
-At least annually the Committee will review and recommend for approval of the full Board the membership of the company’s Risk Oversight Committee.
+- The Committee shall review reports from management with respect to significant enterprise-wide risks facing the Company, including, but not limited to financial risks such as derivative and treasury risks and associated regulatory requirements, cybersecurity and information technology risks, and operational risks, and how such risks are being identified and managed by the Company and management.
+At least annually the Committee will review and recommend for approval of the full Board the membership of the company’s Enterprise Risk Management Committee and its Risk Oversight Committee.

-• The Committee shall meet separately, periodically, with the Chief Financial Officer and Controller, the senior internal auditing executive and the independent auditors.
+- The Committee shall meet separately, periodically, with management, including the Chief Financial Officer, the Controller, and the Chief Audit Executive.
+The Committee shall also meet separately, periodically, with the independent auditors.
 The Committee may request any member of management to attend a meeting of the Committee.